railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Project Dashboard*

-Users' home pages are automatically reassigned during the creation or upgrading of a database.
-It is usual to assign a dashboard to someone's home page but any Open ERP screen can be assigned to the home page of any user.
+A user's home page is automatically reassigned during the creation or upgrading of a database.
+It is custom to assign a dashboard to someone's home page but any OpenERP screen can be assigned to the home page of any user.

 .. index::